-The information with respect to the Reference Obligations and our mortgage loans generally in this Prospectus or otherwise made available to investors is historical in nature and should not be relied upon as indicative of the future performance of the Reference Obligations.
+The information with respect to the Reference Obligations and Fannie Mae's mortgage loans generally in this Offering Memorandum or otherwise made available to investors is historical in nature and should not be relied upon as indicative of the future performance of the Reference Obligations.
 In the past, historical information was not indicative of future performance due to various factors, including changes in lending standards, availability of affordable mortgage products, the general state of the economy and housing prices.